-\textbf{Area of Feasible Region.} Given the vertices defining the feasible region, we can compute its area by applying the well-known ``shoelace'' formula~\citep{leeShoelaceFormulaConnecting2017,zwillingerCRCPolygonFormula2018}, which computes the area of a polygon given its boundary vertices (see appendix).
+\textbf{Area of Feasible Region.} We can compute the area of the feasible region by applying the well-known shoelace formula~\citep{leeShoelaceFormulaConnecting2017,zwillingerCRCPolygonFormula2018}, which computes the area of a polygon given its boundary vertices (see App.~\ref{supp:geometry_cases_satisfying}).

-\section{Partial Area and Volume}
+\textbf{Dependence on Class Balance.} The slopes of both lines $\ell_{\alpha}$ and $\ell_{\kappa}$ and thus the feasible region's area depends explicitly on the sizes of $\mathcal{P}$ and $\mathcal{N}$.
+These sizes must be fixed and known prior to model evaluation.
+This dependence is fundamental to evaluating precision and capacity; neither can be checked solely from a normalized confusion matrix.

+\section{PARTIAL AREA AND VOLUME}

-With the geometry of the feasible region established, we now consider how to perform \emph{cost-aware} ranking of classifiers in this region. \citet{ratigan2024voros} introduced two key ideas for cost-aware ranking in their unconstrained setting: the notion of a lesser classifier and the area of lesser classifiers in ROC space.
+We now study how to perform \emph{cost-aware} ranking of classifiers in the feasible region. \citet{ratigan2024voros} introduced two key ideas for cost-aware ranking in their unconstrained setting: the notion of a lesser classifier and the area of lesser classifiers in ROC space.
 In Sec.~\ref{subsec:area}, we extend these ideas to enforce a minimum precision $\alpha$ and a maximum capacity $\kappa$.
-Next, in Sec.~\ref{subsec:volume}, we then explain how to lift this area analysis to 3D space $(x,y,t)$, and how to integrate over a given $t$ range to compute a partial volume.
+Next, in Sec.~\ref{subsec:volume}, we explain how to lift this analysis to 3D space $(x,y,t)$.
+Finally, we show how to integrate over a given distribution $p(t)$ to compute a partial volume.